Masmiseim36/nxpSDK/middleware/tfm/tf-m/docs/technical_references/design_docs/dual-cpu/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 If an error occurs in the handlers, the TF-M RPC handlers, ``tfm_rpc_psa_call()``, ``tfm_rpc_psa_connect()`` and ``tfm_rpc_psa_close()``, may terminate and return the error, without triggering the target Secure Partition.
-The mailbox implementation should return THE error code to NSPE.
+The mailbox implementation should return the error code to NSPE.

-A compile flag should be defined to enable replying routine via mailbox in dual-core scenario during building.

 ***********************************
 Summary of changes to TF-M core/SPM